 The city of Anjar is famous for its strong Armenian ties and its stunning Umayyad ruins that are unique in Lebanon.
 Set among magnificent mountains, it is a perfect example of an exciting retreat boasting a rich history.

-Take the Beirut-Damascus Highway towards Zahle and follow the signs south to Anjar.
+Take the Beirut-Damascus Highway towards Zahle, and follow the signs towards Anjar.